-- 1. Describe the nature and results of the analyses performed to validate the hurricane loss projections generated for personal and commercial residential hurricane losses separately.
-Include analyses for the 2004 and 2005 hurricane seasons. - 2.
-Provide a completed Form S-4, Validation Comparisons.
+1. Describe the nature and results of the analyses performed to validate the hurricane loss projections generated for personal and commercial residential hurricane losses separately.
+Include analyses for the 2017 and 2018 hurricane seasons, to the extent data are available.

+2. Provide a completed Form S-4, Validation Comparisons.
 Provide a link to the location of the form [insert hyperlink here].

 - 1. The following information for each insurer and hurricane will be reviewed: - a.
 The validity of the hurricane model assessed by comparing projected hurricane losses produced by the hurricane model to actual observed hurricane losses incurred by insurers at both the state and county level, - b.
 The version of the hurricane model used to calculate modeled hurricane losses for each hurricane provided, - c.
 A general description of the data and its source, - d.
-A disclosure of any material mismatch of exposure and hurricane loss data problems, or other material consideration, - e.
+A disclosure of any material mismatch of exposure and hurricane loss data problems, or other material consideration,

+- e.
 The date of the exposures used for modeling and the date of the hurricane, - f.
-An explanation of differences in the actual and modeled hurricane parameters,
+An explanation of differences in the actual and modeled hurricane parameters, - g.

-- g.
 A listing of the departures, if any, in the windfield applied to a particular hurricane for the purpose of validation and the windfield used in the hurricane model under consideration, - h.
-The type of coverage applied in each hurricane to address: - (1) Personal versus commercial - (2) Residential structures - (3) Manufactured homes - (4) Commercial residential - (5) Condominiums - (6) Structures only - (7) Contents only - (8) Time element, - i.
+The type of coverage applied in each hurricane to address: - 1.
+Personal versus commercial - 2.
+Residential structures - 3.
+Manufactured homes - 4.
+Commercial residential - 5.
+Condominiums - 6.
+Structures only - 7.
+Contents only - 8.
+Time element, - i.
 The treatment of demand surge or loss adjustment expenses in the actual hurricane losses or the modeled hurricane losses, and - j.
-The treatment of flood losses, including storm surge losses, in the actual hurricane losses or the modeled hurricane losses. - 2.
+The treatment of flood losses (including hurricane storm surge losses) in the actual hurricane losses or the modeled hurricane losses. - 2.
 The following documentation will be reviewed: - a.
 Publicly available documentation referenced in the submission in hard copy or electronic form, - b.
 The data sources excluded from validation and the reasons for excluding the data from review by the Commission (if any), - c.
 An analysis that identifies and explains anomalies observed in the validation data, and - d.
 User input data for each insurer and hurricane detailing specific assumptions made with regard to exposed property. - 3.
 The confidence intervals used to gauge the comparison between historical and modeled hurricane losses will be reviewed. - 4.
 Form S-4, Validation Comparisons, will be reviewed. - 5.
 The results of one hurricane event for more than one insurance company and the results from one insurance company for more than one hurricane event will be reviewed to the extent data are available.